Go to the BSSS website and click on the Curriculum documents tab to access BSSS courses.

 Notice the features on the examples below for Economics Unit 1.

 Now examine the Achievement Standards in your teaching area.
-Notice the features on the Science Achievement Standards example below, especially the verbs that are highlighted in yellow for the A grade and how those verb change as you progress to other grade levels.
+Notice the features on the Science Achievement Standards example below, especially the verbs that begin the descriptors and how those verbs change across the grade levels.
 It is important that assessment tasks are written allowing students to achieve all possible grades within a task.
-The verbs used are recommended for use in rubric writing.
+The verbs used are recommended for use in task writing and rubric writing.
 The BSSS website offers online workshops for rubric writing.

 Key points to consider: